netket/netket/docs/docs/hilbert.md

 Fock(n_max=INT_MAX, N=3)
 ```

-Do bear in mind that before of computational limitations, _infinite_ hilbert spaces are not technically infinite, but simply have their cutoff set to `2^{63}`, the largest signed integer.
+Do bear in mind that due to computational limitations, _infinite_ Hilbert spaces are not technically infinite, but simply have their cutoff set to `2^{63}`, the largest signed integer.

 ### Indexable spaces